chinamike65/hugo-tuolesi/content/book3/book3en.md

 When the wheel-turning king's blessings are exhausted, he will also fall into the evil realm.
 The power and wealth of these worldly gods have no ability to stop death, let alone us ordinary people.

 There is no way for doctors to cure impermanence, and there is no panacea for impermanence.
-This is known and seen by everyone.
+This is known and understood by everyone.

 In a word, there is no way to keep a person from dying.